zillybop/CITS3403-project/ideas.md

 	- Very practical.
  	- Simple front end.
 - Cons:
-	- Don't know if there is any sort of packages that we could use.
+	- Don't yet know if there is any sort of packages that we could use.
 	- How much work are we doing and how much are we outsourcing.
 	- Copyright issues?